Resume Tips

 You Are Returning to Work After a Gap

 A well-written objective can acknowledge a career gap and immediately redirect attention to your skills and enthusiasm for re-entering the workforce.
-It sets the tone before a recruiter starts doing math on your dates.
+It sets the tone before a recruiter starts doing math on your employment dates.

 4